rupertlssmith/elm-realtime/README.md

     cd packages/functions
     elm make src/API.elm --output src/elm.js

+This can also be run with a file watcher that will rebuild it immediately when Elm files are edited.

+    cd packages/functions
+    npx onchange '../**/*.elm' -- elm make src/API.elm --output src/elm.js

 ### To check that the API is working:

 Replace the URL with whatever URL the ApiEndpoint comes out as on the console once dev mode has been started: